jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

 <p>Now that we have a place to put our responsive code, we need to grab it.
 Head over to the Foundation For Emails site and choose the template you want.</p>

-<p>Lets say this time we go with the "basic" template found here: https://litmus.com/checklist/emails/public/eb690d2</p>
+<p>Let's say this time we go with the "basic" template found here: https://litmus.com/checklist/emails/public/eb690d2</p>

 <p>Sign up and download the whole Foundation For Emails project file and open the folder in your editor.
 Now copy the Foundation CSS file completely and paste it into the CSS section of the Inliner found here:</p>